ivosh/node-nist/README.md

 options are specific as their second argument.
 This way you can specify default values and impose validation checks on individual NIST fields.

+The default charset for encoding and decoding is `utf-8`.
+Refer to an example below how to specify an alternative charset codec.

 ### Encoding

 1. Encode a simple NIST object containing only Type-1 and Type-2 records: